 You’re not crazy!
 This is completely normal for a highly sensitive extrovert.
 You get the same feeling of fulfillment from the external world as any extrovert does, but since your brain and nervous system process much more information about it, it can quickly wear you out.

 4. You actually love working in a group.

-While introverts can certainly be team players, most of them do their best work when they can focus on it alone.
+While introverts can be team players, most of them do their best work when they can focus on it alone.
 You, however, are the opposite — you relish the engagement and collaboration of working in a group (even if you can only do it in short doses).

 5. You have a small but super-close group of friends.

 You’re extremely sensitive to the emotions and attitudes people bring, and you know that your caring, generous nature can easily be taken advantage of by toxic individuals.
-The people who are closest to you are the ones who’ve proven again and again that they’re there for you just as much as you are for them.
+The people who are closest to you are the ones who’ve proven again and again that they’re there for you just as much as you are there for them.
 So, even if you end up with a large friend network, you often spend lots of time with just the same few people — the ones who actually “get” you.

 6. There’s such a thing as “too much” time in your inner world.

 As much as you love alone time, you can’t take too much of it.
 Spending too long in your inner world leaves you feeling tired, restless, or even depressed — and disconnected from the things you care about.
-There’s a good reason why: extroverts feel rewarded by the external world, and not getting enough of it will leave you feeling unmotivated and lost.
+There’s a good reason why: Extroverts feel rewarded by the external world, and not getting enough of it will leave you feeling unmotivated and lost.

 7. You crave novel experiences.